 If an insurer is paying you a daily allowance (see above), your maternity benefit will at least match what you are already receiving – or would be entitled to claim – at the time of the birth.

 Maternity leave generally begins on the day your baby is born.
 You may be able to start it later in some cases.
-For example, if your newborn has to stay in hospital for longer than 14 days directly after the birth, the period for which you can claim maternity benefit is extended by a maximum of 56 days, providing you return to work when your maternity leave ends.
+If your newborn has to stay in hospital for more than 14 days directly after the birth, the period for which you can claim maternity benefit is extended by a maximum of 56 days, provided that you return to work when your maternity leave ends.

 Please note: If you go back to work sooner than the end of the 14th week after the birth, you lose your entitlement to any further maternity benefit.
 You are not allowed to return to work in the first eight weeks after the birth.